Informed Dynamic Scheduling for QLDPC Codes: The Proposed sRBP for QLDPC codes

+The proposed edge pool refines the global search of the original sRBP into a local search centered on each $v_t$.
+The flag $\mathbf{f}^{v_t}$ ensures that every edge receives at least one update, as outlined in Section \ref{DESIGN}.
+Overall, this design not only allows a more comprehensive exploration of the code structure but also preserves a biased update distribution of the edges.
+Using the proposed edge pool, the decoder can efficiently resolve the true error pattern discussed in Section \ref{GREEDY_EX}.
+The design for $\mathfrak{R}$ and $\mathfrak{R}'$ is summarized in Algorithm \ref{alg:CQRBP}.

-In summary, the proposed pool design can deliver a diverse edge update order by creating abundant different edges for every new edge pool, providing a chance for message exchange within and outside the trapping set.
-Moreover, the complexity of the proposed design can be lower than other sRBP-based decoders presented in Section \ref{SBIDS} since only the C2V neighboring $v_t$, and check nodes where $f^{v_t}_{c_i}=0$ will be involved in the residual comparison.
-The design for $\mathfrak{R}$ and $\mathfrak{R}'$ is shown in \ref{alg:CQRBP}.
+An additional advantage is that the complexity of the proposed design can be lower than the sRBP-based decoders presented in Section \ref{SBIDS}, as only the C2V edges neighboring $v_t$ and the check nodes with $f^{v_t}_{c_i}=0$ will be involved and selected after the residual comparison.

-\subsection{Error prediction from the syndrome}
+\subsection{Error Prediction from the Syndrome}